Clash of the Champions: History

 Clash events continued on a sporadic basis over the next nine years, quickly changing focus to become a free marketing vehicle for NWA/WCW PPV events, similar to the WWF's Saturday Night's Main Event.
 WCW aired the 35th and last Clash of the Champions on August 21, 1997.
 In 1997 the determination was made to discontinue air Clash of the Champions due to the start of Thunder.

-WWE, the owner of the WCW properties since 2001, resurrected the name under the WWE Clash of Champions pay-per-view starting in 2016.
+WWE, the owner of the WCW properties since 2001, resurrected the name for a special episode of WWE NXT, the flagship television program of their NXT developmental territory, in 2013.
+The special was filmed at Full Sail University on March 21, 2023, and aired on tape delay on April 24, 2013.
+Starting in 2016, WWE began holding the similarly named and conceptually similar but unrelated WWE Clash of Champions pay-per-view series.

-Following a 25-year hiatus, the variant of the Clash event was resurrected by All Elite Wrestling as the Battle of the Belts in 2022 and airs on TBS' sister channel, TNT on a quarterly basis.
+Following a 25-year hiatus from Turner Sports, a spiritual successor to the Clash series was launched on TBS' sister channel, TNT, by All Elite Wrestling (AEW) as AEW Battle of the Belts, which aired on a quarterly basis from 2022 until 2024.